JereKuusela/valheim-dev/publish/README.md

 - v1.12:
 	- Adds a new command `broadcast` to broadcast messages.
+	- Adds a new command `seed` to print the seed.
 	- Adds a new setting `disable_debug_mode_keys` to remove hardcoded debug mode key bindings.
 	- Adds a new setting `god_always_parry` to always parry with the god mode (default `false`).
 	- Adds a new setting `god_always_dodge` to always dodge with the god mode (default `false`).